African forest elephant: Poaching

 Genetic analysis of confiscated ivory showed that 328 tusks of African forest elephants seized in the Philippines between 1996 and 2005 originated in the eastern Democratic Republic of the Congo; 2,871 tusks seized in Hong Kong between 2006 and 2013 originated in Tridom, the tri-national Dja-Odzala-Minkébé protected area complex and the adjacent Dzanga Sangha Reserve in the Central African Republic.
 So did partly worked ivory confiscated between 2013 and 2014 at warehouses in Togo comprising 4555 kg of tusks.

 The hard ivory of the African forest elephant makes for more enhanced carving and fetches a higher price on the black market.
 This preference is evident in Japan, where hard ivory has nearly monopolized the trade for some time.
 Premium quality bachi, a traditional Japanese plucking tool used for string instruments, is contrived exclusively from African forest elephant tusks.
 In the impenetrable and often trackless expanses of the rain forests of the Congo Basin, poaching is extremely difficult to detect and track.
 Levels of off-take, for the most part, are estimated from ivory seizures.
 The scarcely populated and unprotected forests in Central Africa are most likely becoming increasingly alluring to organized poacher gangs.

 Late in the 20th century, conservation workers established a DNA identification system to trace the origin of poached ivory.
 Due to poaching to meet high demand for ivory, the African forest elephant population approached critical levels in the 1990s and early 2000s.
 Over several decades, numbers are estimated to have fallen from approximately 700,000 to less than 100,000, with about half of the remaining population in Gabon.
 In May 2013, Sudanese poachers killed 26 elephants in the Central African Republic's Dzanga Bai World Heritage Site.
 Communications equipment, video cameras, and additional training of park guards were provided following the massacre to improve protection of the site.
 From mid-April to mid-June 2014, poachers killed 68 elephants in Garamba National Park, including young ones without tusks.

 At the request of President Ali Bongo Ondimba, twelve British soldiers traveled to Gabon in 2015 to assist in training park rangers following the poaching of many elephants in Minkebe National Park.

+On 19 August 2020, Guyvanho, a poacher who killed over 500 African forest elephants in the Nouabalé-Ndoki National Park, was convicted to 30 years in prison for charges of poaching and others.
+Guyvanho was the first poacher to be tried criminally in the Republic of the Congo, and has the longest prison sentence for a poacher in the Republic of the Congo.